Help this tool reach its goal

 Shader Workshop

 In a nutshell, it is a standalone application designed to run shaders written in C/C++ similar to shaders written in GLSL for shadertoy.com.
-It is currently alpha and needs a lot of polish and to be built and tested on as well as packaged, for Windows.
+It is currently in beta but works well.

 Why Does it Exist